Arduinology/Pixi-Pan-and-Zoom/README.md

 - Not dependency managed.
 - Not tested in a web server, runs locally fine.
 - Not fully cross browser checked, I used the latest version Chrome and Firefox on Ubuntu 14.01
-- Tested on mobile.
+- Not tested on mobile.
 It probably doesn't work, but could pretty easily be expanded for touch devices.